Sonora to Groveland

 During dry years, the Tuolumne River returns to the canyon

 Once you’ve had your fill of being entertained by Graffiti Bridge, head towards Groveland out of the canyon and right back up the canyon wall.

 Wards Ferry Rd arrives at a large triangular intersection with Deer Flat Rd providing a quick shortcut into Groveland.
-You can also use Deer Flat as a way to branch over to Ferretti Rd to reach Pine Flat Mountain Rd on over to Smith Station and on into Coulterville to Hwy 49 The Little Dragon.
+You can also use Deer Flat as a way to branch over to Ferretti Rd to reach Pine Flat Mountain Rd, across Highway 120, and on over to Smith Station and into Coulterville to Hwy 49 The Little Dragon.

 Wards Ferry meets up with Highway 120 a moment later at Big Oak Flat.
 When riding Wards Ferry northbound, the ride is easy to find in the center of Big Oak Flat and the road is well marked.

 Priest is a mile to the west, and Groveland a short distance away to the east.
 South of Highway 120 is a labyrinthine maze of roads, but there are only two that are paved, Priest Coulterville and Smith Station head due south to Greeley Hill Rd / Highway J20.
 Both end up at the same place, Coulterville, and are fun rides.

 Pashnit Motorcycle Tour group after having ridden Wards Ferry Rd